These terms and conditions contain legal obligations. Please read these terms and conditions carefully before purchasing your Tickets online.

 Every effort will be made to ensure that steam locomotives haul our dining services.
 However, should a steam locomotive be unavailable, the East Lancashire Railway reserves the right to substitute a diesel locomotive without prior notice.
 We reserve the right to suspend, reschedule or cancel services if operational circumstances or safety make this necessary.

 Each of our Dining with Distinction experiences has a set menu as displayed on the website, unfortunately dishes cannot be swapped.
 Menus for vegetarians are available and can be found at www.diningwithdistinction.co.uk or call 0333 320 2831.

 Food may contain or have come into contact with peanuts, tree nuts, soybeans, milk, eggs, wheat, shellfish or fish.
-Please ask a member of staff about the ingredients before ordering.
-If you require a vegetarian option or need us to make provisions for special dietary requirements (vegan, dairy free*, diabetic, gluten free, halal, kosher etc.) please ensure you let us know when booking as these are not available on the day and must be pre-ordered at least seven days before travel.
+Please advise us of any allergies at the time of booking, or by contacting us via email email@example.com no less than 7 days before the date of the event.
+If you require a vegetarian option or need us to make provisions for special dietary requirements (vegan*, dairy free*, pescetarian*, diabetic, gluten free, halal etc.) please ensure you let us know when booking as these are not available on the day and must be pre-ordered at least seven days before travel.
 We will confirm any specific dietary requirements on your tickets. *Not available on Afternoon Tea services.